What is arthritis?

 Will special exercises really help?

-Yes.
+Yes, evidence strongly supports the role of exercise in all stages of arthritis.
 Exercise keeps your muscles strong and helps you stay flexible.
 Exercises that don’t strain your joints are best.
 To avoid pain and injury, choose exercises that can be done in small amounts with rest time in between.
 Dancing, weight lifting and bike riding are good exercises for people with arthritis.

 Try tightening your muscles and then relaxing them a number of times.
 You can do this with all of your major muscle groups.
 You could also try some exercise in water (hydrotherapy) and your Thorpes Physiotherapist can advise you on the best exercises.